Currently reading: The best cheap electric cars you would actually want to own

 Best for: range

-Being a physically smaller car than the previous two, it’s not quite as spacious, but not by much.
+Being a physically smaller car than the above two, it’s not quite as spacious, but not by much.
 Its rear-drive layout lets it serve up some real handling thrills while its soft but controlled ride means it’s well suited to rough British roads.

 It has a very competitive range and charging figures too.
 Even entry-level models offer around 218 miles of range on mixed driving, while extended-range models are capable of around 323 miles.

-If that's not enough, there's a bonkers-fast 429bhp XPower model, but the standard car is better to drive day-to-day.
+If that's not enough, there's a bonkers-fast 429bhp XPower model, but the standard car is better to drive day to day.

-You can see some of the cost savings in the low-grade interior materials and slightly haphazard infotainment and driver assistance features, but none of it is egregious enough to seriously detract from how much value for money the MG 4 offers.
+You can see some of the cost savings in the form of low-grade interior materials and slightly haphazard infotainment and driver assistance features, but none of it is egregious enough to seriously detract from how much value for money the MG 4 offers.

 Finance this car with Drivenfi